Slinfold – St Peter

 6. (North aisle, second window) A L Ward, 1928 (WSRO Fac).
 Only the figures and an area immediately above each dispay any colour.
 The rest, including the canopy work, is practically colourless.

-7. (North aisle, third window) Designed by E L Armitage, 1933 (WSRO Fac) and though not mentioned in Dennis Hadley’s list, it was probably made by J Powell and Son, for whom Armitage did most of his work.
+7. (North aisle, third window) Designed by E L Armitage, 1933 (WSRO Fac).
 Though the figures are set in the clear glass so frequently found in early C20 glass, the colours are more than usually intense, thus saving the design from appearing insipid.

 1. (Nave) Worn late C13 effigy of a woman with well carved drapery.
 Saved from the old church and possibly to a member of the Tregoz family (Mosse p134), who owned the north chapel.